imdea-software/hlola/README.md

 #### Brute force and retroactive tests

-In order to execute the **brute force tests** for a date, run the following:
+In order to execute the **brute force tests** for the attack date in a batch **with no attack**,run the following:

     $> python3 ./netFlow/process_netflow.py --flows --batches 1 | HLola netflow

-(Note: the date or dates to be processed are listed it the variable `dates` in `process_netflow.py`).
+(Note: the date to be processed are listed it the variable `dates` in `process_netflow.py`).

 This will call the Python script that will read and process the netflow data, and pass it to the HLola monitor.

 The argument `--flows` indicates that the script must output all the individual flows for the date (and not just the default aggregated data).

 The argument `--batches 1` indicates that only one batch of data is to be processed.
-By default it will be the first batch of that date, but in the code the value of `skip` in line 67 can be changed to process a different batch (for example the moment of the attack).
+By default it will be the first batch of that date.

+In order to execute the **brute force tests** for the attack date in the **attacked batch**, run the following:

+    $> python3 ./netFlow/process_netflow.py --flows --batches 1 --skip 87 | HLola netflow

+This will run the same test as previously, but the argument `--skip 87` indicates that it should skip the first 87 batches, and send to HLola the attacked batch (`--batches 1` indicates that only one batch will be processed after skipping the first 87).

 In order to execute the **retroactive tests** for a date, run the following: